-Author has written 20 stories for Fairy Tail, Shingeki no Kyojin/進撃の巨人, and Pokémon.
+Author has written 20 stories for Fairy Tail, Shingeki no Kyojin/進撃の巨人, Pokémon, and Sonic the Hedgehog.

 My name...is Sqydd.
 No, I'm not a kid and I'm not a squid.

 Tumblr: @tuxiedjabberwock (stories) @inkrediblekredible (art)

 7-31-2016: Changed my name from 'Dark Mage Zeref'